Sémelay

 Sémelay (/fr/) is a commune in the Nièvre department in central France.
 The town of Sémelay belongs to the canton of Luzy and the arrondissement of Château-Chinon (Ville).

 Geography

 The river Alène flows westward through the southern part of commune.

 The town's area is 33.53 km^{2}.
 It is situated at an altitude of about 294 meters.

-Demographics

-On 1 January 2019, the estimated population was 221.